microsoft/fast/packages/fast-element/docs/building-components.md

 #### Dynamic Attributes

 Most HTML attributes have a corresponding property on the HTML element itself, so the method of property binding described above will be the most common mechanism used.
 However, there are some scenarios, such as with [ARIA attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA), where there is no corresponding element property.
 For these scenarios, prepend a `$` to the attribute name, and the value will be set with the `setAttribute` API instead of through a property.
 Additionally, some attributes are known as [boolean attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#Boolean_Attributes)  (e.g. required, readonly, disabled).
-These attributes behave differently form normal attributes, and need special value handling.
+These attributes behave differently from normal attributes, and need special value handling.
 The templating engine will handle this for you if you prepend the attribute name with a `?`.

 **Example: ARIA Attributes**